Debug using Chrome Console

 You can use console.log(myVar) or use the chrome DevTools debugger to see errors while running the test (add debugger to the code).

 Debug console errors and network

 Testim records the console errors and network errors automatically.
-You should see it the test's property panel:
+You can find it with on the top of the screen.

 Note: The test logs will only appear on remote run on Chrome browser.

 When a step fails, we also take a complete DOM snapshot, so you can later debug.
 Access the DOM through the failed step property panel:

 - The DOM will only appear on Chrome browser runs.

 - The DOM will only appear on failed steps.

 Debug Step parameters